Edge-Marketing-and-Design/edgeDevFirebase/README.md

 // END @edge/firebase functions
 ```

-### To make sure your project is secure, install the firestore rules document at the end this documentation.
+### To make sure your project is secure, install the Firestore rules document provided at the end of this documentation.

 # User Management and Collection Permissions

 ### Adding a User

-Users or "Template Users" must be added before someone can register with a login and password (the first user in the project will need to be added manual, see the section below "Root permissions and first user").
-When adding a user you can pass role and/or special permissions and user meta data.
-For more explanations on role and special permssions, see below.
+Before registering with a login and password, users or "Template Users" must be added (the first project user needs to be added manually, see the section below "Root permissions and first user").
+When adding a user, you can pass role and/or special permissions and user meta data.
+For more explanations on role and special permissions, see below.

 Adding a user creates a document for them in the collection "staged-users".
-The docId of this documment is the used as a registration code and must be passed when using "registerUser" using the "registrationCode" variable.
+The docId of this document is used as a registration code and must be passed when using "registerUser" with the "registrationCode" variable.

-The collection "staged-users" is a staging zone for all modifications and severs to sanitize the actual users in the "users" collection.
-Once a user is registered their staged-user is linked to their "users" user.
-Genreally speaking the users in the "users" collection should not be modified.
-In fact, if you adopt the firestore rules shown in this document direct modification of users in the "users" collection is not allowed.
-All user related functions in this package (editing of meta, setting rules and special permssions, listing of users) are done on the "staged-users" collection.
+The collection "staged-users" is a staging zone for all modifications and serves to sanitize the actual users in the "users" collection.
+Once a user is registered, their staged-user is linked to their "users" user.
+Generally speaking, the users in the "users" collection should not be modified.
+In fact, if you adopt the firestore rules shown in this document, direct modification of users in the "users" collection is not allowed.
+All user-related functions in this package (editing of meta, setting rules and special permissions, listing of users) are done on the "staged-users" collection.

-To bypass adding users and allow "self registration".
-You can add a user that is a "Template User".
-By setting the field "template" = true.
-For a template user  you can also set up dynamic document generation and assigning of the registered user to that document with a specified role, but setting "subCreate".
-Then when registering the user you can pass a "dynamicDocumentFieldValue" variable.
+To bypass adding users and allow "self-registration", you can add a user that is a "Template User" by setting the field "isTemplate" = true.
+For a template user, you can also set up dynamic document generation and assign the registered user to that document with a specified role by setting "subCreate".
+Then, when registering the user, you can pass a "dynamicDocumentFieldValue" variable.
 In the example below, if on registration you passed: dynamicDocumentFieldValue = "My New Organization", a document would be created under myItems that would look like this: {name: "My New Organization"}.
 The user would also be assigned as an admin to that newly created document.
-If your project is going to be completly self registration, you can can create a "Template User" and hard code that registation id into your registation process.
+If your project is going to be completely self-registration, you can create a "Template User" and hard-code that registration id into your registration process.

 How to add a user: